gviveka/TTI-Challenge/Modeling/README.md

 #Cluster

 The Cluster file is an attempt to build the cluster from scratch as a code is requested.
-But it is no quite complete in terms of complexity.
+But it is not quite complete in terms of complexity.
 I will update it with progress.